 It’s highly recommended to buy your tickets in advance online or in person to get the best price and departure times for your trip.
-It is also possible to buy them last minute at the train station in Ollantaytambo but choice will be very limited in high season and most tickets left will be for the most expensive services.
+It is also possible to buy them last minute at the train station in Ollantaytambo but the choice will be very limited in high season and most tickets left will be for the most expensive services.

 Where is the train station?
 The train station is easily found at the end of Av.
 Ferrocarril (go left just before the small bridge which takes you to the tourist market and terraces).
-It’s a 10-minute walk downhill from the plaza, so make sure you leave with plenty time to catch your train.
+It’s a 10-minute walk downhill from the plaza, so make sure you leave with plenty of time to catch your train.

 How much are the tickets?
-It varies depending on company, departure time, and train service chosen as they have different levels and train types available (i.e. the Vistadome).
+It varies depending on the company, departure time, and train service chosen as they have different levels and train types available (i.e. the Vistadome).
 Prices start from £56 one-way but can cost a lot more.